Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 Trade terms defined

-Before we get into the incoterms, there are a few words that need to be defined:
+Before we get into the Incoterms, there are a few words that need to be defined:

 • Seller: Typically, the manufacturer, trading company, or wholesaler supplying the goods for sale.